bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 ## Deploy the application

-Now we have both our app and the box to deploy it to.
+Now, we have both our app and the box to deploy it to.
 Let's proceed with deployment!

 The default package manager on Amazon Linux 2023 is DNF.
-First we run a command to update any installed packages.
+First, we run a command to update any installed packages.
 It is a good idea to do this so that the box gets the latest software and security patches.

 ```shell
 sudo dnf update
 ```

-Next install Java
+Next, install Java

 ```shell
 sudo dnf install java-22-amazon-corretto